Duinoord under the Cork

-In this project we will investigate the effect of a Sedum cork roof on insulation in winter and cooling in summer.
-We are also organizing a cork collection campaign with youth to create awareness for this valuable raw material.
-This project is made possible by the efforts of the volunteers of Duurzaam Duinoord with support from the municipality of The Hague (Energy from the Neighborhood Challenge).
+In this project we will investigate the effect of Sedum cork roof on insulation in winter and cooling in summer.
+In addition, we will organize a cork collection campaign with the youth to create awareness for this valuable raw material.
+This project is made possible by the efforts of the volunteers of Duurzaam Duinoord with the support of the municipality of The Hague (Energie uit de Wijk Challenge).

-There are many flat, non-insulated roofs in Duinoord.
-In winter, an average of 30% of the heat is lost through the roof, which is reflected in the energy bill.
-One solution is roof insulation, but this is a major investment that the homeowners' association often postpones, especially if the bitumen is still good.
+In Duinoord there are many flat, uninsulated roofs.
+In the winter, an average of 30% of the heat is lost through the roof, which you see on the energy bill.
+One solution is roof insulation, but this is a major investment that the VvE often postpones, especially if the bitumen is still good.
 We also often see that the landlord does not cooperate.

-In summer, 40% of the heat comes in through the roof.
+In the summer, 40% of the heat enters through the roof.
 More and more people are considering air conditioning, which costs a lot of energy.
-One solution is a sedum roof that lowers the temperature of the space below by 5 degrees.
-Unfortunately, sedum does not or hardly insulate.
+One solution is a sedum roof, which allows you to lower the temperature of the space underneath by 5 degrees.
+Unfortunately, sedum does not insulate or hardly insulates.
 A possible solution is the combination of cork (insulation) and sedum (cooling).

 The company Earthkweek supplies sedum-cork cassettes.
-The cassettes measure 50x33 cm and are easy to install and move.
+The cassettes have a size of 50x33 cm and are easy to lay and move.
 Cork is a well-known insulation material that has been used for a long time.
-A lot of research has also been done into the cooling effect of sedum.
-The combination we want to use with sedum and cork is much less known.
+There has also been a lot of research into the cooling effect of sedum.
+The combination that we want to use with sedum and cork is much less known.
 That is why we want to measure the effect of this application on the temperature of the roof surface and compare it with three variants:

-The three roof surfaces on our test roof have the same amount of sunlight and the space below them has the same temperature.
+The three roof surfaces on our test roof have the same amount of sunlight and the space underneath has the same temperature.
 By measuring the temperature at these points for a year, we can determine whether/which there is a difference in temperature.
-It is expected that the sedum/cork roof will heat up less quickly in the summer and insulate in the winter.
-We will find out how well this works!
+The expectation is that the sedum/cork roof will heat up less quickly in the summer and insulate in the winter.
+We are going to find out how well this works!

 If the pilot is successful, we want to organize a collective purchasing campaign in 2025.